 My opinion: If you like customising your watches, you can’t go wrong with UNDONE.
 The UNDONE customisation tool is a breeze and a joy to use, and one really gets the satisfaction when strapping a custom made (to one’s design impetus!) watch on the wrist.
 Despite the custom made nature of most of their watches, UNDONE’s prices are fairly reasonable – prices (after promo code below) starts at just $238 USD/ ~$322 SGD for the Urban Chronograph.
 This year, UNDONE introduced collaborative timepieces with Peanuts and Ultraman, which further separates UNDONE from other customisable watch brands.
 Overall, I find UNDONE watches great for not only meaningful gifts, but also an outlet for one to express their individuality.

-Reviews: I have reviewed multiple UNDONE watches till date – I reviewed the UNDONE Aqua, the UNDONE Urban Vintage, the UNDONE Urban Tropical, the UNDONE Urban Ultraman, and the UNDONE Urban Peanuts.
-The UNDONE Peanuts is currently my favourite of the bunch (I’m a fan of the comic strip), though I love the Urban Vintage as well for its value proposition.
+Reviews: I have reviewed multiple UNDONE watches till date – I reviewed the UNDONE Aqua, the UNDONE Urban Vintage, the UNDONE Urban Tropical, the UNDONE Urban Ultraman, the UNDONE Urban Peanuts, and the UNDONE Basecamp.
+The UNDONE Basecamp is currently my favourite (chiefly because it’s the first new UNDONE watch design in a long while), though I love the Urban Vintage as well for its value proposition.

 Where to buy: UNDONE’s web-store.
 UNDONE is also a partner of Wahsoshiok – readers enjoy 10% off products on their web-store!
 Just quote “WAHSOSHIOK” to enjoy the discount.